Programs / French Programs

-French language programs for immigration, academics, and professional life
+French programs for immigration, academics, and professional life

-4 structured levels (A1–B2) TEF & TCF Canada prep In-person & online
+FSL: beginner to advanced TCF & TEF Canada prep In-person & online

 French language students at MCC